Roboskel-Manipulation/object_reaching/README.md

 * models_path: Set the absolute path of the models used for the prediction

 NOTE: `live_camera` need to be set only if `visual_input` has been set to true.

+## Citation
+If you want to cite this work, please use the following bibtex

+`@inproceedings{tsitos2021prediction,
+  title={Real-time Feasibility of a Human Intention Method Evaluated Through a Competitive Human-Robot Reaching Game}, author={Tsitos, Athanasios C and Dagioglou, Maria and Giannakopoulos, Theodoros}, booktitle={17th ACM/IEEE International Conference on Human-Robot Interaction (HRI)}, year={2022}

+}`